 DYA is led by a team of ministry coordinators who create the DYA experience during the residency and throughout the year.
 Together they have over 25 years of experience in leading DYA!

 Front row: Ashley Gilmore, Alaina Kleinbeck, and Julian Pridgen.
 Back row: Zac Workun, J. Marquice Miller, and Liz DeGaynor

-Ashley Gilmore, Program Coordinator for Duke Youth Academy
+Ashley Gilmore, Vendor Relations for the Duke Youth Academy

 Ashley brings gifts of hospitality and logistical and program coordination to the DYA community.
 She holds degrees from Purdue University and Indiana University Bloomington School of Education.
 Prior to joining the community in 2011, she served as coordinator of a youth program for minority students at the Kelley School of Business.